masteranson/masteranson.github.io/HyTech-Racing.markdown

 ### The Design
 ---
 <div align="justify">
-Our goal is to maximize power delivery and increasing reliability, while maintaining a 90% backwards compatability in parts.

 The issue of keeping the battery temperature within an accepted operating range is a significant issue that Formula E, the highest level of electric motorsports racing, faces.
 Our lightweight convective air cooling system dissapates enough heat to allow the driver to push the car without having to <a href="https://www.formula1.com/en/latest/article.a-beginners-guide-to-f1-slang.1Pg6tvGZ2y7u4KAnc8WXGl.html">"lift and coast"</a>.
 <br />